ncornette/python-mobile-text-tool/README.rst

                            filename for android resource (default: strings.xml)
      --ios-resname IOS_RESNAME
                            filename for ios resource (default: i18n.strings)
+     -s, --split-files     Export sections as separate ios and android resource files, comment key is used for naming new files (default: False)

 To generate translations for android and ios from ``.xlsx`` file :

 ::